10 Best Yogurt Drinks

 Buying Guide

-Choosing the right yogurt drink depends on who will be drinking it, when it will be consumed, and what nutritional goals you want to meet.
-The market splits roughly into three camps: shelf-stable kids’ pouches, high-protein adult shakes, and traditional cultured beverages such as ayran.
-Understanding the tradeoffs between capacity, ingredients, storage, and portability will help you match a product to your routine.
+Choosing the right yogurt drink depends on who will be drinking it, where it will be stored, and what role it plays in your day.
+The market splits into a few practical camps: shelf-stable kids’ pouches, high-protein adult shakes, smoothie-style fruit-and-yogurt blends, and traditional cultured beverages such as ayran.
+Understanding the tradeoffs between size, ingredients, storage, and portability makes it much easier to match a product to your routine.

 Sizing and Capacity